MarketDataApp/documentation/sheets-add-on/dates.md

 - `today` Equivalent to today's date.
 This keyword can be used interchangably with Sheets' built-in formula `today()`.
 - `yesterday` Yesterday's date.
 The same as Sheets formula `today()-1`.

+:::caution Coming Soon

-:::warning The following relative date parameters are planned for the future and have not yet been implemented.
+The following relative date parameters are planned for the future and have not yet been implemented.

 :::

-- **Weekly Parameters** Weekly keyprhases let you select a day of the week in the current, previous, or following week.
+- **Weekly Parameters** Weekly keyphrases let you select a day of the week in the current, previous, or following week.
-  - `this [day of the week]` The day in the _current_ week.
+  - `this [day of the week]` Works the same way as specifying the day without adding _this_.
+The day in the _current_ week.
 For example, if today is Tuesday and the expression is `this Monday`, the date returned would be yesterday.
 If the expression were `this Wednesday` the date returned would be tomorrow.
+The word _this_ is optional.
+If it is omitted, the keyword will still return the date in the current week that corresponds with the day mentioned.
   - `last [day of the week]` The day in the _previous_ week.
 For example, if today is Tuesday and the expression used is `last Monday`, it would not refer to the Monday that occurred yesterday, but the Monday 8 days prior that ocurred in the previous week.
   - `next [day of the week]` The day in the _following_ week.
 For example, if today is Monday and the expression is `next Tuesday` it would not refer to tomorrow, but the Tuesday that ocurrs 8 days from now.

+- **Monthly Parameters** Monthly keyphrases let you select a specific day of in a specific month.
+  - `[ordinal number] of [the/this] month` The nth day of the current month.
+For example, if today is September 10th and the phrase used is, `8th of this month` the date returned would be September 8.
+The keyphrase `of [the/this] month` is optional.
+Using a single ordinal number `8th` will also return the 8th of the current month.
+  - `[ordinal number] of last month` The nth day of the current month.
+For example, if today is December 15th and the phrase used is, `8th of last month` the date returned would be November 8.
+  - `[ordinal number] of next month` The nth day of the following month.
+For example, if today is December 15th and the phrase used is, `8th of next month` the date returned would be January 8 of the following year.
+  - `last day of [the/this/last/next] month` Using the `last day of` keyword will always select the final day of the month.
+Since months can end on the 28th, 29th, 30th, or 31st, this keyword allows you to always select the final day of a month.
+For example: `last day of this month`, `last day of next month`.
+It can also be used to select the last day in February without needing to determine wheether the current year is a leap year, `last day of february`.

-- **Monthly Parameters** Weekly keyprhases let you select a day of the week in the current, previous, or following week.
+- **Yearly Parameters** Yearly keyphrases let you select a specific day of in the current, previous, or following year.
+  - `[month] [number]` A specific date in the current year.
+For example `Feburary 18` would return February 18 of the current year.
+  - `[month] [number]` A specific date in the current year.
+For example `Feburary 18` would return February 18 of the current year.